mweidhagen/kickassembler-macros/README.md

 include any Commodore BASIC V2 program in your assembler source.

 ## Usage
-Import the macro file into the assembler source file with the .import command
+Import the file basicmacro.asm into the assembler source file with the .import command

 The macro name is BasicProgram and it takes one argument which is a list of strings, where each string is one line of BASIC code: